 Karate Classes In Wormwood Scrubs

-Our Karate classes in Wormwood Scrubs target all types of people, usually one of these three: People who want to practice a new martial art style or sport activity that keeps them physically fit People who are serious about learning Karate & Those that would like to develop the capacity to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of ages young and old regardless of their experience or actual physical ability.
+Our Karate classes in Wormwood Scrubs are designed for all sorts of people, usually one of these three: Those who would like to study a new martial art style or sports activity that keeps them fit Those who are intent on learning Karate & Those who wish to develop the ability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of ages young and old regardless of their experience or actual physical ability.

 Karate practice (Wormwood Scrubs ) – Our Karate Classes in Wormwood Scrubs

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)